theapache64/abcd/README.md

 - The product was listed as #2 product of the day on 25th June 2019.
 - [Ryan Hoover](https://twitter.com/rrhoover) up voted the project
 - [Ming-Yu Liu](https://twitter.com/liu_mingyu) shot a direct message on twitter
-- Created so many friends from the industry
+- Created somany friends from the industry

 ## Sad Part